Brian Baldinger

-Brian David Baldinger (born January 7, 1959) is a former professional American football offensive lineman in the National Football League (NFL) for the Dallas Cowboys, Indianapolis Colts and Philadelphia Eagles.
-He covered Philadelphia Eagles preseason games as an analyst with Scott Graham for several years.
+Brian David Baldinger (born January 7, 1959) is an American former professional football guard in the National Football League (NFL) for the Dallas Cowboys, Indianapolis Colts, and Philadelphia Eagles.
 He currently works for NFL Network, where he serves as an analyst for the television show NFL Total Access.
 He played college football at Duke University.
+Brian also serves as lead analyst for Compass Media Networks.

-Early years
+Early life and college

 Baldinger was born in Pittsburgh, Pennsylvania.
-Always big, strong, and athletic for his age, Baldinger spent much of his youth playing a variety of sports in and around Cherry Hill, New Jersey.
+He spent much of his youth playing a variety of sports in and around Cherry Hill, New Jersey, in suburban Philadelphia.

-His family later moved to Apple Valley, Minnesota, then Massapequa, New York where he and his brothers became well known locally as they continued to excel in sports.
-Brian played football, basketball and track at Massapequa High School, where his graduating class included Jessica Hahn, Brian Setzer, and Tim Van Patten.
+His family later moved to Apple Valley, Minnesota, and then Massapequa, New York, where he and his brothers continued to excel in sports.
+Brian played football, basketball and track at Massapequa High School, where his graduating class in 1977 included Jessica Hahn, Brian Setzer, and Tim Van Patten.

-College career

-After high school, he initially enrolled at the Naval Academy, but later decided to transfer to Nassau Community College, where he became an All-Coastal Conference tight end and also practiced basketball.